Menu

 All tickets £4

-As always we'll have open mic, a poetry slam, the world-famous Some-Antics raffle, magic by John Constantine and resident DJ Ninja Bob.
+As always we'll have open mic, a poetry slam, the world-famous Some-Antics raffle, and of course resident DJ Ninja Bob.

 10 open mic slots available.